 Mostly, nowadays we just look at computers and go to marketing meetings.
 How interesting and photogenic is that?
-Personally, I'd rather see photos of sun, sea and sky; and it helps if they were taken when we were young and pretty.
-Well, Tony was a bit, anyway.
+Personally, I'd rather see photos of sun, sea and sky; and it helps if they were taken when we were all younger.

-Like Funchal in Madeira, though (or the old airport there at least), it is one of the hairiest in the world to fly into on a rough day - definitely not for the faint-hearted.
-Only British and Portuguese pilots used to be allowed to fly in to Madeira, and coming into Horta in a high wind - which they get an awful lot of - you know why.
+World's hairiest airports: #2, Horta Like Funchal in Madeira, though (or the old airport there at least), it is one of the hairiest* in the world to fly into on a rough day - definitely not for the faint-hearted.
+Only British and Portuguese pilots used to be allowed to fly in to Madeira, and coming into Horta in a high wind, you know why.
+And they get plenty of high winds there, in the middle of the North Atlantic - and it's also the only place 'in Europe' that gets real hurricanes.
 As the pilot banks the plane round hard and stands it on its wingtip to get in under the cliff, just missing the big white headland to the south, the lower wing points down into the sea, the tiny runway perched out on a rock shelf on the sea below looks impossibly small, the engines are screaming, the whole plane is shaking and jarring hard, you can see the wings flexing a yard up and down, passengers are terrified and moaning all round - it's kinda fun.

 One of my favourites.
 The marine world is of course divided into rag & stick merchants or stinkpot pilots - and these Martians look suspiciously like the latter.